Okada heads to court to regain Wynn shares for board fight

-LOS ANGELES Lawyers for dissident Wynn Resorts (WYNN.O) shareholder Kazuo Okada's will urge a Nevada court on Tuesday to overturn the casino company's forced redemption of the Japanese billionaire's $2.7 billion stake, a ruling which would allow him to vote at its November 2 shareholder meeting to unseat two board members.
+LOS ANGELES Oct 1 Lawyers for dissident Wynn Resorts shareholder Kazuo Okada's will urge a Nevada court on Tuesday to overturn the casino company's forced redemption of the Japanese billionaire's $2.7 billion stake, a ruling which would allow him to vote at its Nov.
+2 shareholder meeting to unseat two board members.

 Wynn has rejected the nominations as invalid, calling it an attempt to divert attention from the issues facing Okada and his holding company, Aruze USA Inc.